 Tapestry Health is a locally grown, community-based non-profit in western Massachusetts that offers affordable, high quality care.
 Our sites provide family planning services, reproductive health exams, STI screenings, HIV counseling and testing, needle exchange, outreach efforts, a WIC nutrition program, and much more.
 Continue...

-Tapestry Health is holding trainings across Franklin County to learn how to recognize and prevent an opioid overdose, what to do if one occurs, including calling 911, how to perform rescue breathing, and how to administer nasal naloxone or Narcan.
-Free Narcan will be available after the training.
+- how the opioid epidemic is impacting the region- how to recognize and prevent an opioid overdose- what to do if an overdose occurs, including calling 9-1-1- how to perform rescue breathing- how to administer nasal naloxone, or Narcan.

 By Jackie BrunoWWLP 22NEWSDecember 1, 2010